sendgrid/docs/content/docs/for-developers/sending-email/using-handlebars.md

 <call-out>

-For the full API documentation, see [Mail Send with Dynamic Transactional Templates](https://sendgrid.api-docs.io/v3.0/transactional-templates).
+For our API reference, see [Mail Send with Dynamic Transactional Templates](https://sendgrid.api-docs.io/v3.0/transactional-templates).

 </call-out>